laurenp34/MKS22X-FinalProject/README.md

 * I was trying to fix 2 problems with the computer strategy for so long!
 I printed out all of the variables and arrays that the method used onto the screen to try to figure out why the method didn't always print out the right coordinates.
 It turned out to me that one of the variables in another class wasn't properly updated and that part of the method wasn't looking at the right square when it checked if the surrounding squares were attacked
 <br>
 Lauren:
+* Finally figured out how to drag ships without a loop in draw - used instance variables and conditionals.
+* Also created a placeShip method that snaps the ship to the right squares
+* Debugged direction for finding the right square- had to edit canAddShipHere method
+* drag and placeShip methods work when mouse is clicked!
+* Added a rotate button, to rotate selected ship.
+Imported image
+* Edited photos of each ship to be selected, then edited shipClicked method to differentiate between drag and selected.
+* Incorporated rotate into selected ship, after drag is done you can rotate selected ship.
+* Added done button to start playing after all ships are placed.
+* Add setIMg method for ships so that image doesn't have to be loaded each time- saves time.
+* Fixed all display methods
+* Re-incorporated turns and game over into the draw loop.